MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     #=>
       │ It │
     ──┼────┼
-    1 │  2 │
+    1 │  3 │
-    2 │  1 │
+    2 │  2 │
     =#

-In this output, we see that one department has `2` employees, while the other has only `1`.
+In this output, we see that one department has `3` employees, while the other has `2`.

 ## Record Construction